-The uncertainty of previous ed electron scattering measurements are too large to contribute to a satisfactory resolution of this puzzle.
-We propose to perform a new high precision elastic ed scattering cross section measurement at very low scattering angles, $\theta_e = 0.7^{\circ} - 6.0^{\circ}$ ($Q^2 = 2 \times 10^{-4}$ to 5×10^{-2} (GeV/c)2) at $E_0 = 1.1$ and 2.2 GeV, using the well demonstrated and validated PRad method.
+We propose to perform a new high precision elastic ed scattering cross section measurement at very low scattering angles, $\theta_e = 0.7^\circ - 6.0^\circ$ ($Q^2 = 2 \times 10^{-4}$ to 5×10^{-2} (GeV/c)2) at $E_0 = 1.1$ and 2.2 GeV, using the well demonstrated and validated PRad method.
 We propose to use the PRad-II experimental setup with one major modification.
 To ensure the elasticity of the ed scattering process we will add a low energy Si-based cylindrical recoil detector within the windowless gas flow target cell.
 As in the PRad experiment, to control the systematic uncertainties associated with measuring the absolute ed cross section, a well known QED process, the ee Møller scattering will be simultaneously measured in this experiment.
-The projections for the proposed experiment are shown below, it will allow a high precision (0.21%) and essentially model independent extraction of the deuteron charge radius to address the newly developed "deuteron charge radius puzzle".
+The projections for the proposed experiment are shown below, it will allow a high precision (0.21%) and essentially model independent extraction of the deuteron charge radius using arguably the method best suited for this type of measurement.
+It addresses the need for a modern high precision electron scattering measurement of this fundamental quantity.
+It will also provide the most precise measurement of the charge form factor of the deuteron at low O^2 .

-Figure 1: The projected DRad result along with CODATA values and other measurements.
+Figure 1: (left) The projected radius result along with other electron scattering measurements. (right) Projected charge form factor along with existing data.

 This proposal was previously submitted to PAC 45 (PR12-17-009) and PAC 48 (PR12-20-006).
-In this revised proposal we have included a demonstration of the proposed method for calibrating and measuring the efficiency of silicon strip detectors using the deuteron and proton beams from the Tandem accelerator at the Triangle Universities Nuclear Laboratory (TUNL).
-As suggested by the PAC we have shown that the efficiency and it's stability can be measured with sub-% precision.
-We have also included updates on the new calculation of radiative corrections for e-D elastic scattering and the robust method for deuteron charge radius extraction which has now been published in Phys.
-Rev. C.
+In this revised proposal we have included;

+- i) A demonstration of the proposed method for calibrating and measuring the efficiency of silicon strip detectors using the deuteron and proton beams from the Tandem accelerator at the Triangle Universities Nuclear Laboratory (TUNL).
+As suggested by the PAC we have shown that the efficiency and it's stability can be measured with sub-percent precision (see Sec.
+5.3.1). - ii) An updated calculation of radiative corrections for e-D elastic scattering (see Sec.
+8.2). - iii) An update to the robust method for deuteron charge radius extraction which has now been published in Phys.
+Rev. C (see Sec.
+7).